 - (EV SSL from Symantec) Get free malware scan and vulnerability assessment services from Symantec

 If it is seen from its function, as long as the website does not send essential data that could harm you if it is misused, you do not need it.
 Because, just like the description above, HTTPS is a secure version of HTTP.
-But we always recommend it because Google more or less demands it since some years back.
+But we always recommend it because Google more or less demands it for some years back.

 Then do online stores need to use HTTPS?

 Yes!
 Because your client information is vital.
-And maybe misused by irresponsible persons if the data has been successfully stolen.
+And may be misused by irresponsible persons if the data has been successfully stolen.

 How can I get an SSL certificate?

-Almost every company that sells domains can provide you with this, of course, with an extra cost.
+Almost every company that sells domains can provide you with this, of course, at an extra cost.
 Then some companies only sell certificates.
 We have free SSL certificates with our hostings.
 Contact us for more information.